ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Using the built-in source template "Birth Registration, state level" as an example- The report files lists this-

-"source"   Text     "Repository"
+source   Text     "Repository"
-"source"   Place     "RepositoryLoc"
+source   Place     "RepositoryLoc"
-"citation"   Text     "Name"
+citation   Text     "Name"
-"source"   Text     "Jurisdiction"
+source   Text     "Jurisdiction"
-"citation"   Text     "Form"
+citation   Text     "Form"
-"citation"   Text     "CertificateNo"
+citation   Text     "CertificateNo"
-"citation"   Date     "Date"
+citation   Date     "Date"

 I have created a new template that has some field changes.
 It's info is-

-"source"   Text     "RepositoryName"
+source   Text     "RepositoryName"
-"source"   Place     "RepositoryLoc"
+source   Place     "RepositoryLoc"
-"citation"   Text     "PersonName"
+citation   Text     "PersonName"
+source   Text     "Jurisdiction"
-"citation"   Text     "Form"
+citation   Text     "Form"
-"citation"   Text     "CertificateNo"
+citation   Text     "CertificateNo"
-"citation"   Date     "Date"
+citation   Date     "Date"
-"citation"   Text     "ID-number"
+citation   Text     "ID-number"

+The quotation marks are optional for most names.
+However names with spaces- either embedded, leading or trailing, must be enclosed in double quotes as shown.

 First, I'll take the old template and copy it here, eliminating the type column

-"source"        "Repository"
+source        "Repository"
-"source"        "RepositoryLoc"
+source        "RepositoryLoc"
-"citation"      "Name"
+citation       "Name"
-"source"        "Jurisdiction"
+source        "Jurisdiction"
-"citation"      "Form"
+citation      "Form"
-"citation"      "CertificateNo"
+citation      "CertificateNo"
-"citation"      "Date"
+citation      "Date"

 Now, I'll move sort the source fields from the citation fields.
 (This is optional)

-"source"        "Repository"
+source         "Repository"
-"source"        "RepositoryLoc"
+source         "RepositoryLoc"
-"source"        "Jurisdiction"
+source         "Jurisdiction"
-"citation"      "Name"
+citation       "Name"
-"citation"      "Form"
+citation       "Form"
-"citation"      "CertificateNo"
+citation       "CertificateNo"
-"citation"      "Date"
+citation       "Date"

 Now I'll take the field name column from the New template listing and place it to the right of the old field.

-"source"        "Repository"     "RepositoryName"
+source        "Repository"     "RepositoryName"
-"source"        "RepositoryLoc"   "RepositoryLoc"
+source        "RepositoryLoc"   "RepositoryLoc"
-"source"        "Jurisdiction"
+source        "Jurisdiction"
-"citation"      "Name"             "PersonName"
+citation      "Name"             "PersonName"
-"citation"      "Form"             "Form"
+citation      "Form"             "Form"
-"citation"      "CertificateNo"     "CertificateNo"
+citation      "CertificateNo"    "CertificateNo"
-"citation"      "Date"               "Date"
+citation      "Date"              "Date"
-"citation"                          "ID-number"
+citation                          "ID-number"

 Notice that 2 fields have been renamed, a new citation field "ID-number" has been added, and 1 source field "Jurisdiction" has been deleted.
-Complete the Mapping by adding the word "NULL" to the middle column for  "ID-number" since there was no such column in the old template and add "NULL" to the right and column for "Jurisdiction" since that field is to be deleted.
+Complete the Mapping by adding the word NULL to the middle column for  "ID-number" since there was no such column in the old template and add NULL to the right and column for "Jurisdiction" since that field is to be deleted.

-"source"        "Repository"     "RepositoryName"
+source        "Repository"     "RepositoryName"
-"source"        "RepositoryLoc"  "RepositoryLoc"
+source        "RepositoryLoc"  "RepositoryLoc"
-"source"        "Jurisdiction"   "NULL"
+source        "Jurisdiction"   NULL
-"citation"      "Name"           "PersonName"
+citation      "Name"           "PersonName"
-"citation"      "Form"           "Form"
+citation      "Form"           "Form"
-"citation"      "CertificateNo"  "CertificateNo"
+citation      "CertificateNo"  "CertificateNo"
-"citation"      "Date"           "Date"
+citation      "Date"           "Date"
-"citation"      "NULL"           "ID-number"
+citation      NULL           "ID-number"

 Edit the mapping value in the ini file so that is has this value.
 The ini file rows must be indented with at least 1 space.

 Mapping =
-  "source"        "Repository"     "RepositoryName"
+  source        "Repository"     "RepositoryName"
-  "source"        "RepositoryLoc"  "RepositoryLoc"
+  source        "RepositoryLoc"  "RepositoryLoc"
-  "source"        "Jurisdiction"   "NULL"
+  source        "Jurisdiction"   NULL
-  "citation"      "Name"           "PersonName"
+  citation      "Name"           "PersonName"
-  "citation"      "Form"           "Form"
+  citation      "Form"           "Form"
-  "citation"      "CertificateNo"  "CertificateNo"
+  citation      "CertificateNo"  "CertificateNo"
-  "citation"      "Date"           "Date"
+  citation      "Date"           "Date"
-  "citation"      "NULL"           "ID-number"
+  citation      NULL             "ID-number"

-===========================================DIV50==
+=============DIV20==
 Option CHECK_MAPPING_DETAILS = on

 Look at the OPTIONS section of the ini file still open in NotePad, edit these